 FIGURATIVE MARK – consists only of a design.

-How to protect your brand with a trademark?
+How to register your brand as a trademark?

 There are 3 options for registering.

 - If your business is local, then you may apply for the trademark registration in the local Patent Office.
-In Estonia, for example, the application can be filed online with Estonian ID card/e-Residency ID card or by post.
+In Estonia, for example, the application can be filed online with Estonian ID card/e-Residency ID card.
+In UK the application can also be filed online to Intellectual Property Office.

-- If your business is within the EU, then you may apply for the trademark registration in the European Union Intellectual Property Office.
-An application can be filed online or by post.
+- If your business is within the EU, then you may apply for the trademark registration in the European Union Intellectual Property Office (EUIPO).
+An application can be filed online.

 - If your business is worldwide, then you should apply for the trademark registration in the World Intellectual Property Organization.
 An application can be filed via the local Patent Office.